eljefedelrodeodeljefe/eljefedelrodeo.com/content/gallery/public-photos-part-1.md

 A couple years ago, I had [Christian Hasselbusch](http://www.c-hasselbusch.de/) taking pictures of me for business purposes.
 Christian is a phantastic portrait photographer, with a great portfolio.
 Telling from his site, I do not really fit into the line of beautiful editorial-ready people he usually takes photos of.
 But having had that shoot, I can tell, he really gets the maximumn out of the people and is combining that with his great technical skills.
 This really surprised me when I was the subject and led to those great results.

-Ever since I am happy for those photos, as they follow me to every professional gig, and are I my avatars on the web.
+Ever since I am happy with those photos, as they follow me to every professional gig, and are my avatars on the web.

 We will have a shooting again in 2018.